SABLE ISLAND HORSES, DUNES AND SEALS

 Departs Vision Air Services Terminal, Halifax International airport.
 Max group size 8.
 Difficulty 4/10.
 Cost $3,150 CDN per person + HST

-300 kilometers off the coast of Nova Scotia, Canada and at the edge of the continental shelf lies a lonely bar of sand shaped by wind and ocean currents.
-It is a terminal moraine pushed by glaciers 10,000 years ago that is home to over 400 wild horses and the largest grey seal colony in the world topping 400,000.
-Far away from any modern amenities and services, in the exposed open Atlantic ocean with the Gulf Stream and Labrador currents on either side.
-This is the wild of wild, so remote and extreme yet positively beautiful and gentle.
-This expedition is for those who seek wild reality and remoteness, to be immersed in an environment that functions entirely on it's own and to visit it with just a hand full of others.
+300 kilometres off the coast of Halifax, Nova Scotia, Canada and at the edge of the continental shelf lies a lonely bar of sand shaped by wind and ocean currents.
+It is a terminal moraine pushed by glaciers 10,000 years ago that is home to over 500 wild horses and the largest grey seal colony in the world, topping 300,000.
+Far away from any modern amenities and services, in the exposed open Atlantic ocean with the Gulf Stream and Labrador currents nearby.
+This is the wild of wild, so remote and extreme, yet positively beautiful and gentle.
+This expedition is for those who seek wild reality and remoteness, to be immersed in an environment that functions entirely on it's own and to visit it with just a handful of others.
 It is a place unlike any other in the world. - Fred Stillman, Expedition Leader

 ***COVID 19 UPDATE*** Due to social distancing restrictions and safety practices, additional measures to protect guests, park staff, helicopter staff, and Kattuk staff will be taken.
-These measures may include additional sanitizing of footwear and baggage handles, PPE worn during close spaces and inside aircraft, on-island outdoor washroom facilities and social distancing of 2 meters when possible.
-Any equipment provided by Kattuk Expeditions will be sanitized with a Health Canada approved cleaning solution prior to each use.
+These measures may include additional sanitizing of footwear and baggage handles, PPE worn in close spaces and inside aircraft; as well as on-island outdoor washroom facilities and during social distancing of 2 metres when possible.
+Any equipment provided by Kattuk Expeditions will have been sanitized with a Health Canada approved cleaning solution prior to each use.
 Staff will wear masks when necessary.
 Anyone feeling ill or exhibiting flu like symptoms will not be permitted to participate.
 Thank you for your co-operation.

 2020 Sable Island helicopter tour dates: